Dewey Defeats Truman: Election of 1948

 On election night, this earlier press deadline required the first post-election issue of the Tribune to go to press before states had reported most of the results from the polling places.

 The paper relied on its veteran Washington correspondent and political analyst Arthur Sears Henning, who had predicted the winner in four of the five presidential contests since 1928.
 As conventional wisdom, supported by various polls, was almost unanimous that Dewey would win by a landslide, the first (one-star) edition of the Tribune therefore went to press with the banner headline "DEWEY DEFEATS TRUMAN".

 The story by Henning also reported Republicans had retained control of the House of Representatives and the Senate, which would work with President-elect Dewey.
 Henning wrote that "Dewey and Warren won a sweeping victory in the presidential election yesterday.
 The early returns showed the Republican ticket leading Truman and Barkley pretty consistently in the western and southern states" and added that "indications were that the complete returns would disclose that Dewey won the presidency by an overwhelming majority of the electoral vote".

 As returns began to indicate a close race later in the evening, Henning brushed them off and stuck to his prediction.
 Thousands of papers continued to roll off the presses with the banner headline predicting a Dewey victory.

 Even after the paper's lead story was rewritten to emphasize local elections and to indicate the narrowness of Dewey's lead in the presidential contest, the same banner headline was left on the front page as the presses rolled.
 Only later in the morning, after press dispatches cast doubt upon the certainty of Dewey's victory, did the Tribune change the headline to "DEMOCRATS MAKE SWEEP OF STATE OFFICES" for the later two-star edition.
 Some 150,000 copies had already been printed with the erroneous headline before it was corrected.

 Truman, as it turned out, won the electoral vote with a 303–189–39 majority over Dewey and Dixiecrat candidate Strom Thurmond, though swings of less than one percent of the popular vote in Ohio, Illinois, and California would have produced a Dewey victory; the same swing in any two of these states would have forced a contingent election in the House of Representatives.

 Instead of a Republican sweep of the White House and retention of both houses of Congress, the Democrats retained the White House and took control of the Senate and the House of Representatives.

+More errors on the paper included some of the writing being printed upside down.